yannickloth/typst-letter-bpost/src/main/typst/bpostletter.typ

     author: "sender info",
   )

-  set text(font: font, hyphenate: false)
+  set text(font: addressFont, hyphenate: false)

   // Create a simple header if there is none if header == none {